grafana/agent/docs/sources/flow/reference/components/loki.process.md

 The string value of the field is passed directly to the layout parameter in Go's [`time.Parse`](https://pkg.go.dev/time#Parse) function.

-If the custom format has no year component the stage uses the current year, according to the system's clock.
+If the custom format has no year component, the stage uses the current year, according to the system's clock.

-The following table shows the supported reference values which should be used when defining a custom format.
+The following table shows the supported reference values to use when defining a custom format.

 Timestamp Component | Format value
 ------------------- | --------------